Avani10/FastAI-tutorial/README.md

 Working around with Fast.ai

 1. Classifier to classify pokemons using Fast.ai
-2. Creating a app on local to classify images
+2. Creating an app on local to classify images

+### Results: